aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

 [^9]: On Windows (because Windows), you have to add quotes around the `@hostname` option, so the command becomes `site "@hostname"`.
 Blame Bill Gates.

+[^10]: To use ngrok with your own domain name, you will to subscribe for [a Pro account](https://ngrok.com/pricing) from ngrok (at least this is what Laura and I use at [Small Technology Foundation](https://small-tech.org)) and [set up a subdomain on your own domain name per their instructions](https://ngrok.com/docs#http-custom-domains).

-[^10]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.
+[^11]: On Windows (because Windows), the sync function is not available as there’s currently no free and open rsync implementation that we can use like we can on Linux and macOS.